by Negar Azimi

 — from The Beirut-Hell Express

 Time is the great conceit of the sculptures of Simone Fattal.
-Kneaded clay suggests the repeated touch of a human hand, but also summons up the ravages of time.
+Kneaded clay suggests the repeated touch of a human hand, but also the ravages of time.
 Figures look as old as the earth and yet they breathe.
 “The dead are coming back in order to fight again” reads a line from The Beirut-Hell Express, a poem from 1983 by Etel Adnan.
 The dead speak to us, too: I once was a warrior.
 I once was a father.
 I once was master of this land.
 I once was I once was echoes again and again.
 Their grandiloquence is shabby.

 But then, they never really did die, did they?
 Fattal’s history is a temporal mishmash, a reckless continuum in which time and place are leveled, where the ancients mingle with the moderns.
 This mishmash is evident in her collage works, too.
 Day after day, she cuts up little pieces of magazines, newspapers or advertisements that have caught her eye, squirrels them away.
 They come back—yes, as if from the dead—when they must.
 Their destination is the picture plane, a place that evokes Andre Malraux’s wistful, unrealized Museum Without Walls.
 Here is Merce Cunningham and Pina Bausch.
 Here are the faces of Saddam Hussein’s sons in law, creepily frozen in death.
 Here are ancient Sumerian and Babylonian forms as rotted statuary, an ad for a shiny BMW, a Brancusi sculpture, a photograph of the earth.
 The artist’s own face might figure in, as well, for she too is a party to this psychic mingling.
 She, too, is a party to this history.